meilisearch/documentation/guides/advanced_guides/faceted_search.md

 :::

 Any POST request on the `settings` route with a value set to `attributesForFaceting` will overwrite the current faceted attributes.
 Then, passing an empty array will reset all defined faceted attributes.

+You can't do faceting on already existing facets.

 ### Example